leobororo/diff-assignment/README.md

 The asynchronous instance of the application has the "worker" profile activated.
 When "worker" profile is active the SolveDiffJob bean is assembled and managed by the spring container.
 This bean has a method annotated with @Scheduled that triggers at every 5 seconds and solves the pending diffs as follows:
 1. Searches for diff resources whose status is equal to READY_TO_PROCESS.
 2. Delegates to DiffSolver the calculation of the diff according to this assignment specification.

+#### Tests

+* DiffControllerIntegrationTest : end-to-end integration test
+* SolveDiffJobTest : unit test to test the job
+* DiffServiceImplTest : unit test to test the service layer
+* DiffSolverTest : unit test to test the logic that solves the diff

 ### Improvements